DaBurb/Masterthesis-Burbach-Economics/README.md

 *Master’s Thesis, M.A.
 Arbeit, Wirtschaft, Gesellschaft – Ökonomische und Soziologische Studien*,
 University of Hamburg

 If you use this code or results in your own work, please cite the thesis appropriately.
+This repository corresponds to the final version used for the Master’s thesis submitted at University of Hamburg, 2025.
+The archived version ensures reproducibility of all analyses and results presented in the thesis.